MichaelAnggiGA/mike-lang/README.md

 **A programming language for mathematical computing, compiled to native x86-64.**

+A programming language designed by Michael Anggi, with AI-assisted implementation, targeting native x86-64.

 Mike is a small, readable programming language that compiles `.mik` source code directly into a native executable — no interpreter involved.
 It is designed for mathematical, data, and statistical computing, and ships with sixteen ready-to-use